Babatana Rainforest Conservation Project

 Activity Type

-Carbon sequestration; carbon emissions reduction; biodiversity conservation; water quality protection; climate resilience
+Carbon sequestration; carbon emissions reduction; biodiversity conservation; water quality protection; climate resilience; community alternative income.

 Project Benefits